amrrsharaff/CodingAssignment/README.md

 To run the tests for the program, open the terminal and navigate to the CodingAssignment folder and run:
 - **python currency_converter.py 3 2 < test1.py > test1out.py**
+You should be able to have a warning for non float entry, to confirm this warning, you can open the csv file called "test1.csv" and look at the entry which should be converted.

 ## Deployment